Dave Hill (golfer)

-Professional career
+Career

-Hill was born in Jackson, Michigan.
+In 1937, Hill was born in Jackson, Michigan.
 He attended the University of Detroit, where he played on the golf team.
 Hill won 13 times on the PGA Tour, three of which came during his career year of 1969, when he also won the Vardon Trophy for lowest scoring average.
 He was a member of the United States Ryder Cup team in 1969, 1973, and 1977.

 Hill was known for his quick wit and biting sarcasm, and was sometimes referred to as "the Don Rickles of the golf tour".
 He frequently led the tour in fines and was once suspended for two months after he deliberately broke his putter on national television.
 At the 1966 Thunderbird Classic, Hill signed his second round scorecard that included a score of 108 on the 18th hole.
-Hill played in the acrimonious 1969 Ryder Cup that ended in a 16-16 tie when Jack Nicklaus made his famous "concession" of a short but missable putt to Tony Jacklin on the 18th green in the final match.
+Hill played in the acrimonious 1969 Ryder Cup that ended in a 16–16 tie when Jack Nicklaus made his famous "concession" of a short but missable putt to Tony Jacklin on the 18th green in the final match.

 In 1970, Hill had his best finish in a major championship.
 He finished in solo second place at the 1970 U.S. Open played at Hazeltine National Golf Club in Minnesota.

 In 1987, Hill joined the Senior PGA Tour (now the Champions Tour).
 He won six tournaments on that tour.
 Hill had a cameo appearance in the movie, Now You See Him, Now You Don't.